RhoInc/Webcharts/README.md

 	var webCharts = require('webCharts');

 # Making a Chart
 Let's get right to it.
-A chart is created with a call to [webCharts.chart](Webcharts#webCharts.chart), a function that, passed a few arguments, returns an object that represents a chart:
+A chart is created with a call to [webCharts.createChart](https://github.com/RhoInc/Webcharts/wiki/Webcharts#webchartscreatechartelement-config-controls), a function that, passed a few arguments, returns an object that represents a chart:

 	var settings = {